john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## App Store Terms

-Untwist is distributed through the Apple App Store.
+Monitor is distributed through the Apple App Store.
 Your use is also subject to:
 - Apple's App Store Terms of Service
 - Apple's Licensed Application End User License Agreement (EULA)
 - iOS/iPadOS terms and conditions